Skip to main content

 ‘You can’t tell if a material contains asbestos just by looking at it.
 Only scientific testing of a sample can confirm this.
 So, if you think a material might contain asbestos play it safe and treat it like it is until you’ve had it confirmed.’
 For more information, please see their Asbestos in the home Webpage

-It is imperative that unless you are appropriately qualified that you do not inspect or remove any asbestos or silica products.
-Only appropriate qualified consultants can ensure safe inspection of Asbestos materials.
+It is important that you do not inspect or remove any asbestos or silica products unless you are appropriately qualified.
+Only appropriately qualified consultants can ensure safe inspection of Asbestos materials.
 We recommend L&D Consulting Laboratory as they ‘employ experienced, licensed asbestos consultants that can handle all aspects of asbestos testing, inspections and asbestos project management.
 Overseeing the entire project, they ensure that it adheres to strict guidelines surrounding the correct identification and management of asbestos.’

 L&D Consulting contact information: